-The Hebrew calendar is a lunar-solar calendar.
-That is, the start and end of months is determined by the moons phases, and the start and end of a day is determined by the suns phases.
+The Hebrew calendar is a lunar-solar calendar (also sometimes referred to as a synchronistic calendar).
+That is, the start and end of months is determined by the moons phases, and the start and end of a day and the year is determined by the suns phases.

 The term "moon cycle" (or "lunar cycle") refers to the moon's continuous orbit around the earth.
 As the moon orbits the earth, its appearance (the "phase") changes as the position of the earth between the moon and the sun change.
 Depending on where an individual is observing the moon, the shadow of the earth on the moon gives us an indication of the moon's progress through the lunar cycle.
 We can only see the part of the moon that is not shadowed by the earth, i.e. the part that is illuminated by the sun.